-Leon was healthy and vibrant.
-But that didn’t keep him from dying on Christmas morning, only two days after showing general flu symptoms.
+Leon died on Christmas morning, only two days after showing flu symptoms.

-Unfortunately, Leon failed to respond to escalating medical care and he passed away early Christmas morning after developing pulmonary hemorrhage (bleeding in his lungs) from his condition.
+Unfortunately, despite receiving life-saving medical care, Leon passed away early Christmas morning after developing pulmonary hemorrhage (bleeding in his lungs) from his condition.

-Leon’s mother, Laura, had planned to get her son his annual flu shot during a well-child visit later in the season, but he did not survive the flu season long enough to attend.
+Leon’s mother, Laura, had planned to get her son his annual flu shot during a well-child visit later in the season.
+Leon did not survive the flu season long enough to attend that visit.
 She now understands why the medical community overwhelmingly recommends an annual flu vaccine for everyone 6 months of age and older by the end of October.

 In the aftermath of losing her son, Laura discovered that Leon’s story was similar to many other pediatric flu-related deaths.
-She learned that roughly half of children who die annually from flu complications do not have a history of prior medical problems.
+She learned that roughly half of the children who die annually from flu complications do not have a history of prior medical problems.
 Like Leon, many die rapidly within a few days of showing initial symptoms.
-And the literature shows that children without pre-existing health conditions are more likely to die rapidly from flu-related complications compared to other pediatric populations.
+Sadly, children without pre-existing health conditions are more likely to die rapidly from flu-related complications compared to other pediatric populations.